Magnificat

 Visitation, by Domenico Ghirlandaio (1491), depicts Mary visiting her elderly cousin Elizabeth.

 The Magnificat (Latin for "[My soul] magnifies [the Lord]") is a canticle, also known as the Song of Mary or Canticle of Mary, and in the Byzantine Rite as the Ode of the Theotokos (Ἡ ᾨδὴ τῆς Θεοτόκου).
 Its Western name derives from the incipit of its Latin text.
-This most popular of all canticles is used within the liturgies of the Catholic Church, the Eastern Orthodox Church, the Lutheran Church and the Anglican Communion.
+The most popular canticle, it is used within the liturgies of the Catholic Church, the Eastern Orthodox Church, the Lutheran Church and the Anglican Communion.

 The text of the canticle is taken from the Gospel of Luke where it is spoken by Mary upon the occasion of her Visitation to her cousin Elizabeth.
 In the narrative, after Mary greets Elizabeth, who is pregnant with John the Baptist, the latter moves within Elizabeth's womb.
 Elizabeth praises Mary for her faith (using words partially reflected in the Hail Mary), and Mary responds with what is now known as the Magnificat.
 Some ancient authorities have Elizabeth, rather than Mary, speaking the Magnificat.

 The Magnificat is one of the eight most ancient Christian hymns and perhaps the earliest Marian hymn.
 Within the whole of Christianity, the canticle is most frequently recited within the Liturgy of the Hours.
 In Western Christianity, the Magnificat is most often sung or recited during the main evening prayer service: Vespers in the Catholic and Lutheran churches, and Evening Prayer (or Evensong) in Anglicanism.
 The traditional form is found the Book of Common Prayer (1662) and in Common Worship, as well as the Book of Common Prayer (1928) and Book of Common Prayer (1979) of the Episcopal Church (United States).
 In Eastern Christianity, the Magnificat is always sung at Matins.
 The Magnificat may also be sung during worship services, especially in the Advent season during which these verses are traditionally read.